apioo/psx-test-amp/README.md

 ## Run

-To start the web server go to the the `public/` dir and execute the following
+To start the web server go to the `public/` dir and execute the following command:
-command:

 ```
 php index.php